 X-MC-SendAt header (SMTP).
 Both the API and SMTP accept a UTC timestamp in YYYY-MM-DD HH:MM:SS format.
 The message ID returned by the send call can be used to cancel or reschedule the message.

-Note: If you're using SMTP and don't have direct access to the message ID, you can also use the
+Note: If you’re sending with SMTP and don’t have direct access to the message ID, you can also use the

 messages/list-scheduled endpoint to look up scheduled messages for a specific recipient.

 messages/reschedule lets you change when a scheduled message will be delivered, and

 messages/cancel-schedule deletes a scheduled message—which will also prevent that message from counting towards your monthly send total.

 If the message content is still available, you can resend an individual email that has soft-bounced or has been delivered.
 Messages that have been rejected cannot be resent, since the content of rejected messages isn’t processed or stored in Mailchimp Transactional.
 Messages cannot be resent in bulk, and resending a message will consume send credits.

 To resend a message, navigate to Activity and find the message you want to resend.
 By default, the message will be resent to the original email address; to change that, you can modify the email address field in the modal window.

 If the Resend button isn’t available, the message can’t be resent—this usually means the email hard-bounced, the recipient unsubscribed or marked the message as spam, or the content storage period has expired.